microverseinc/ror-social-scaffold/README.md

 - [Ruby](https://www.ruby-lang.org/en/) 2.7.0 - A programming language.
 - [Ruby on Rails](https://rubyonrails.org/) 6.0.3.1 - A Ruby framework for web development

+## Database

+- Whenever you ask someone to befriend someone, you create an instance of Friendship table.
+- Whenever you accept the friendship, you create another instance, with ids reversed.

 ## Getting started